rifaavalon/pingruby/README.md

 If you want to run this just for fun type in 'ruby ping.rb' in the folder.

 I have included a simple script if you want to turn this into a commandline application then run it as a cron job, or a Packer job to let you know that the system is up and running, etc.

+You will want to setup all of your credentials as Environment variables, before you deploy this to your systems.